tauri-apps/tauri/.changes/revert-fix-visibility-change.md

 "tauri-runtime-wry": patch:bug
 ---

-Revert webview's visibility doesn't change with the app window, the previous change causes flickering on show/restore, so revert it for now
+Revert fix webview's visibility doesn't change with the app window, the previous change causes flickering on show/restore, so revert it for now